Amy Griffin

 Amy Griffin (née Allmann; born October 25, 1965) is an American soccer coach and former player.
 As a player, Griffin played for the United States women's national soccer team and won the 1991 FIFA Women's World Cup.
-She is currently the head coach of the United States deaf soccer women's national team.
+She is currently the head coach of the United States women's national deaf soccer team.

 Early life

 Griffin grew up in Federal Way, Washington, where she attended Decatur High School and played for the club soccer team, F.C.
 Royals.

 University of Central Florida

-Griffin attended the University of Central Florida where she played goalkeeper for the Knights from 1984–1987.
+Griffin attended the University of Central Florida where she played goalkeeper for the Knights from 1984 to 1987.
 In 1987, she was named NCAA's Adidas Goalkeeper of the Year.
 Griffin and teammate Michelle Akers helped lead UCF to three NCAA Tournament appearances, including a trip to the Final Four in 1987.

 Griffin was inducted into the Central Florida Hall of Fame in 1999, the school's second women's soccer honoree.
 The first was her teammate at UCF, Michelle Akers.